derek-knox/Coding-For-Designers/book/Breaking Barriers/Black and White.md

 ![Grid of 2x2 example](../assets/img/visual-todo-placeholder.jpg "Grid of 2x2 examples")

-Your solution may differ from mine.
-This is totally fine.
+Your solution may differ from mine and that is fine.
 The goal here is simply to demonstrate how we can *visualize a code*.
 This is a primitive example with admittedly uninteresting output.
 Regardless, it provides one example of how to visualize a code.

 ![Grid of 2x2 examples with 4-bit code](../assets/img/visual-todo-placeholder.jpg "Grid of 2x2 examples with 4-bit code")